Make Just One Change: Teach Students to Ask Their Own Questions (Harvard Education Press: 2011) makes two simple arguments:

 “[The authors] provide…an inspiring vision of education at its best and an extraordinarily clear, low-tech, practical intellectual tool for turning that vision into reality.”

 – from the foreword by Wendy D. Puriefoy, president, Public Education Network

 Join thousands of educators around the world who are reading the book, implementing the next day, discussing with colleagues the changes in students they observe, and organizing book clubs to share their ideas on how to spread the practice from classroom to classroom, from school to school and from community to community.
-You can purchase the book online and directly from Harvard Education Press.
+You can purchase the book online at Amazon.com or directly from Harvard Education Press.

 Also, see our article, Teaching Students to Ask Their Own Questions, in the Harvard Education Letter.